corryvidotto/WebApplication2/README.md

 # WebApplication2
 An ASP.NET Core Web API built with Clean Architecture principles.
-This project demonstrates a modular, testable, and maintainable backend solution following best practices for modern .NET development.
+This project designed to demonstrates a modular, testable, and maintainable backend solution following best practices for modern .NET development.

 ---